Skip to content

 Do I need a permit to drill a well in Idaho?

-Idaho requires a permit and a filed driller's log for most new wells, and as a licensed driller we handle that paperwork as part of the job.
-You get the well, the log, and the records the state needs.
+Idaho requires a permit and a state-filed driller's log for new wells, and the work has to be done by a licensed driller, and there's no drill-it-yourself option in Idaho.
+As a licensed outfit we handle the permit and the paperwork as part of the job, so you get the well, the log, and the records the state needs.

 Do you drill for farms and irrigation?